DKIM, SPF and DMARC: A Guide

 • Compliance with regulations —Some industries and jurisdictions have regulations that require email authentication to be implemented.
 Compliance with these regulations is important to avoid penalties and legal consequences.

-Types of Email Authentication
+Types of email authentication

 DKIM, SPF, and DMARC each contribute to effective email authentication, with the three technologies working together to ensure email is both safe and fully deliverable.
-Below, we SPF, DKIM, and DMARC in more detail:
+Below, we look at SPF, DKIM, and DMARC in more detail:

 DKIM (DomainKeys Identified Mail) is an email authentication technology that uses cryptographic signatures to verify the authenticity of email messages.
 When an email message is sent, DKIM adds a digital signature to the message header, which the recipient's email server can verify to ensure that the message has not been tampered with in transit and that it originated from the claimed sender domain.